KokomiSensei/SilkenImpact/thunder store assets/README.md

 ## English Version

+> If you encounter problem installing with mod manager, please try installing manaually!

 ### About this mod

 Silken Impact is a stylish health bar display mod that elevates combat feedback to a whole new level.
 Inspired by the art and hit animations of Genshin Impact.